G-Core/product-documentation/documentation/cdn/add-an-origin-group.md

 ---
 # Add an origin group

-In this guide, we will explain how to add an origin group to your CDN resource.
+This guide will explain the origin groups feature and show you how to configure and add an origin group to your CDN resource.

+## What is the origin groups feature?

+Origin groups is a feature that allows you to specify sources for a CDN resource.
+One origin group can consist of a single site/private bucket or of multiple sites.

+Specifying several sites increases fault tolerance.
+If one origin fails, another can function as a backup.
+You can specify a group and set the logic of interaction between origins.

+For example, if you make both origins in the group active, requests between them will be distributed 50:50.
+If you make one source the backup, then that source will respond only when the primary source gives an error 5xx.

 ## Step 1.
 Add a new origin group

-You can do this in two ways: in the CDN resource settings or in the "Origins groups" section.
+You can do this in two ways: in the CDN resource settings or in the "origin groups" section.

 <expandable-element title="Option 1.
 CDN resources">